'General Hospital' star Maurice Benard ready for new drama

 Until recently, Sonny had been missing.
 But now that he's back, look out!

-Sonny reunited with his love, Carl, after he had an accident, nearly drowned, got amnesia, disappeared for nine months and was presumed dead.
+Sonny reunited with his love, Carly, after he had an accident, nearly drowned, got amnesia, disappeared for nine months and was presumed dead.

 There is also the issue at hand that she had to marry Sonny's right hand, Jason, you know, for mob reasons.
 But other than that, things are getting back to normal in Port Charles.
 Or are they?